 Q: Do you participate with my insurance carrier?

 A: You should obtain the most recent participating provider directory from your insurance carrier.
-Click here for CRR's list of participating insurance carriers.
+Click here for Valley Radiology list of participating insurance carriers.

 Q: Do I need an authorization to obtain an MRI or CT?